koenrane/KR-new-site/content/import/steering-llama-2-with-contrastive-activation-additions.md

 > [!info]
 > This section is written in first-person, representing Alex's personal views.

-This year has seen a lot of progress.
+This year (2023) has seen a lot of progress.
 Activation additions allow model control via linear interventions with a concept algebra.
-Early this year (2023), my MATS 3.0 team and I discovered a "cheese vector" which makes a maze-solving policy ignore the presence of cheese ([blog post](/understanding-and-controlling-a-maze-solving-policy-network), [paper](https://arxiv.org/abs/2310.08043)).
+Early this year, my MATS 3.0 team and I discovered a "cheese vector" which makes a maze-solving policy ignore the presence of cheese ([blog post](/understanding-and-controlling-a-maze-solving-policy-network), [paper](https://arxiv.org/abs/2310.08043)).
 Next came [Steering GPT-2-XL by adding an activation vector](/gpt2-steering-vectors) ([paper](https://arxiv.org/abs/2308.10248)), which steered GPT-2-XL (1.5B params) using relatively crude steering vectors (e.g. not averaging over prompts, adding in at multiple token positions).

 Ever since I first saw the cheese vector, I've been excited for the impact of steering vectors, but a lot of people were still skeptical the technique was "real" or would scale.
 In this work, we scale up to 13B parameters and investigated both base models and RLHF'd chat models.
 Our vectors work significantly better than I had expected.

 Concurrently to the GPT-2 work, [Li et al. (2023)](https://arxiv.org/abs/2306.03341) demonstrated a "truth vector" on LLaMa-1.
 They independently derived the ~same activation addition technique!
 In fact, a _third paper this year_ independently derived activation addition: [In-context vectors](https://arxiv.org/abs/2311.06668) steered models to reduce toxicity and effect style transfer.
-I guess something is in the water this year.
+I guess something is in the water.

-The [representation engineering paper](https://arxiv.org/abs/2310.01405) found a bunch of interesting steering vectors, including a "memorization vector."
+The follow-on [representation engineering paper](https://arxiv.org/abs/2310.01405) found a bunch of interesting steering vectors, including a "memorization vector."
 By subtracting their memorization vector, they reduced quote recitation from 89% to 37% while preserving performance on a historical dataset.
 Activation additions have also motivated a [formalization of "linear representation"](https://arxiv.org/abs/2311.03658), helped verify [linear representations of sentiment in LLMs](https://arxiv.org/abs/2310.15154), and [contributed to adversarial training](https://arxiv.org/abs/2311.09433).

-I'm now helping start up DeepMind's Bay-area alignment team.
+I'm now helping start up DeepMind's Bay area alignment team.
 My first project is to run this technique on large internal models and see how well it works.
 I'll be excited to see other groups continue to adopt this technique and get cool results.
 I hope (and expect) that activation addition will work this well on frontier models.[^3] If so, it'd be great for activation additions to be incorporated into the standard alignment pipelines.

 # Conclusion